Souvik2022/multiuseraccount/README.md

 # multiuseraccount

-hello the user part is done

 the user part code is divided into different sections the controllers ,  the routes  and also the usermodel

 i have connected it to mongo db compass the json files are properly getting stored

-and also multer and bcrypt packages were also used to crypt and store the user data + images
+and also multer and bcrypt packages were also used to crypt and store the user data + images also the testing images are also

+stored in one of the folders

 unfortunately the node modules part is so large it cant be uploaded in github so i have uploaded the screenshot